kubernetes-sigs/hierarchical-namespaces/docs/user-guide/concepts.md

 Until now, we’ve avoided mentioning how the hierarchy is actually represented in the cluster.
-The answer is that every namespace may contain a single object with the Kind `HierarchicalConfiguration` and the name `hierarchy`.
+The answer is that every namespace may contain a single object with the Kind `HierarchyConfiguration` and the name `hierarchy`.
 This object is used to configure the subtree rooted at the namespace, and also to report any problems with the hierarchy.
 It is also the RBAC attachment point (see “Namespace administrators,” below).